24 - 25 April, 2019

 Aberdeen Standard Investments

-STREAM E: Interactive Boardrooms &Workshops (max 15 persons)3:05 pm - 3:45 pm CREATIVE BOARDROOM: Bridging the gap – how to create a culture that thrives in change and drives true innovation John Greenan - CEO, Alignment Systems
+STREAM E: Interactive Boardrooms &Workshops (max 15 persons)3:05 pm - 3:45 pm CREATIVE BOARDROOM: Innovation, the Italian Job, Machiavelli and 4 songs John Greenan - CEO, Alignment Systems

 - When whole organisation buy-in is needed to encourage innovation, who are the advocates and how does change actually happen?